Optimal Transport Event Representation for Anomaly Detection: Datasets and Weak Supervision Framework

 Weak supervision trains on mixed samples without requiring event-level labels or class proportions, and is provably as powerful as full supervision by the Neyman–Pearson lemma in asymptotic limit~\cite{doi:10.1098/rsta.1933.0009}.
-This underlies the \emph{classification without labels} (CWoLa) framework~\cite{Metodiev:2017vrx}, where recent CWoLa-based anomaly detectors model SR background by interpolating SB data via classifiers~\cite{PhysRevD.101.095004}, density estimation~\cite{Nachman_2020, stein2020unsupervised}, generative models~\cite{Hallin_2022}, and invertible networks~\cite{Raine:2022hht}.
+This underlies the classification without labels (CWoLa) framework~\cite{Metodiev:2017vrx}, where recent CWoLa-based anomaly detectors model SR background by interpolating SB data via classifiers~\cite{PhysRevD.101.095004}, density estimation~\cite{Nachman_2020, stein2020unsupervised}, generative models~\cite{Hallin_2022}, and invertible networks~\cite{Raine:2022hht}.
 These methods are now capable of near optimal matching.
-We therefore assume perfect background interpolation and adopt an \emph{idealized anomaly detector} (IAD)~\cite{Hallin_2022}, which enables us to isolate the effect of our new representation and to establish an upper bound on its performance within the WS framework.
+We therefore assume perfect background interpolation and adopt an \textit{idealized anomaly detector} (IAD)~\cite{Hallin_2022}, which enables us to isolate the effect of the proposed representation and to perform a controlled representation-level comparison within the weakly supervised setting. \footnote{The IAD framework should not necessarily be interpreted as a strict upper bound on anomaly detection performance.
+In realistic weakly supervised analyses, background mismodeling may either reduce or, in some circumstances, artificially increase the apparent discrimination power of a classifier.} Since background-modeling effects are removed by construction, the resulting performance primarily reflects the discriminating power of the underlying representation itself, rather than the details of a particular background-estimation strategy.
+The IAD framework is therefore well suited to the central goal of this work, namely understanding the physical information encoded in the novel OT event representation.